Navexa/documentation/index.md

     - last-two-years
     - last-3-years
 * **From date:**
-    * Performance will be calculated with this as the start date
+    * Start date for the portfolio performance calculation
     * If not set, defaults to first trade date
 * **To date:**
-    * Performance will be calculated with this as the end date
+    * Performance will be calculated up until this date
     * If not set, it will default to the current date
 * **Include Closed Positions:** this one needs a blog link and a help page.

 # Customizing Styles
-You might want to make the Embedded Component's styling to match your blog or website.
-In that case, you are in luck!
-The components are extremely customisable.
+You might want to change the Embedded Component's styling to match your blog or website.
+Easy - the components are extremely customisable.

 > **Warning**: Although it possible to hide the Navexa logo, any attempts to modify, obstruct or restrict visibility or interactivity are prohibited.
-Violations of these terms will result in restriction and possible termination of components and other published mediums provided by Navexa.
+Violations of these terms will result in restriction and possible termination of components and other published media provided by Navexa.
-> Ye have been warned.

 ## Wordpress Steps
 1. Navigate to the page where you plan to embed your component
-2. Create a HTML block
+2. Create an HTML block
 ![wordpress html block](/assets/images/wordpress-steps.png)
 3. Create a special style tag
     - Note: You should only need to create the style tag ONCE PER PAGE.
 Only the first will be used by each embedded component per page.